discos/doc/user/srt/source/Setup.rst

 Antenna overall setup
 =====================

-When opening a Nuraghe observing session, it is necessary to perform a setup which includes the antenna unstow, the mount configuration in tracking mode, the minor servo setup.
+When opening a DISCOS observing session, it is necessary to perform a setup which includes the antenna unstow, the mount configuration in tracking mode, the minor servo setup.
 This is done by means of a unique command, which is specific for the wanted receiver, to be written in the **operatorInput**.